-Traineeships that are part of curricula of formal education or vocational education and training, as well as traineeships whose completion is a mandatory requirement to access a specific profession (e.g. medicine, architecture, etc.) are not supported under the European Solidarity Corps.
+Traineeships that are part of curricula of formal education or vocational education and training, as well as traineeships whose completion is a mandatory requirement to access a specific profession (for example medicine, architecture, etc.) are not supported under the European Solidarity Corps.

-As a general rule, the duration of traineeship placements will range from 2 to 6 months, in line with the Quality Framework for Traineeships.
-A longer duration of up to 12 months can be justified, taking into account the nature of the task and national practices.
+As a general rule, the duration of traineeships range from two to six months, in line with the Quality Framework for Traineeships.
+A longer duration of up to 12 months can be justified6, taking into account the nature of the task and national practices.

-Placements are offered - by participating organisations holding a valid Quality Label - to European Solidarity Corps participants, i.e. young people between $18^8$ until 30 years who are nationals or legally residing in a participating country and have registered in the European Solidarity Corps portal.
+Activities are offered - by supporting organisations7 holding a valid Quality Label for the occupational strand - to European Solidarity Corps participants, i.e. young people between 18 until 30 years who are nationals or legally residing in a participating country and have registered in the European Solidarity Corps portal.
+These traineeships may take place in providing organisations not holding a Quality Label, provided they are supported by a supporting organisations holding a valid Quality Label for the occupational strand.